visgl/deck.gl/docs/developer-guide/performance.md

   });
   ```

   However, in addition to requiring custom repacking code, this array will take valuable CPU time to create, and significantly more memory to store than its binary form.
-In performance-sensitive applications that constantly push a large volumn of data (e.g. animations), this method will not be efficient enough.
+In performance-sensitive applications that constantly push a large volume of data (e.g. animations), this method will not be efficient enough.

   Alternatively, one may supply a non-iterable object (not Array or TypedArray) to the `data` object.
 In this case, it must contain a `length` field that specifies the total number of objects.
 Since `data` is not iterable, each accessor will not receive a valid `object` argument, and therefore responsible of interpreting the input data's buffer layout: